 The males of this hybrid, on the other hand, may exhibit destructive behavior if trained poorly or confined to small spaces.

-This is because they will ideally need a lot of socialization and open area to stay content throughout the day and a male Rottweiler Boxer will be more sensitive to a claustrophobic atmosphere.
+This is because they will ideally need a lot of socialization and an open area to stay content throughout the day and a male Rottweiler Boxer will be more sensitive to a claustrophobic atmosphere.

 The female will be easier to train in this regard because she will adapt to the idea of enjoying her own time.